karnkaul/rice-rush/README.md

 1. x64 Windows 10
 1. x64 Linux: X11, Wayland (untested)

-Grab the [latest release](https://github.com/karnkaul/rice-rush/releases) and unzip to a desired location, or build and _install_ (TODO) via CMake.
+Grab the [latest release](https://github.com/karnkaul/rice-rush/releases) and unzip to a desired location, or build via CMake and run.

 ## Controls